Caning of Michael Fay: From the United States government

 The official position of the Clinton administration was that although it recognized Singapore's right to punish Fay within the due process of law, the punishment of caning was "excessive" for a teenager who committed a non-violent crime.

 The United States Embassy in Singapore claimed that, while the graffiti and physical damage to the cars was not permanent, caning could leave Fay with permanent physical scars.

-Bill Clinton, the then-President of the United States, also called Fay's punishment "extreme" and "mistaken", and pressured the Singapore government to grant Fay clemency from caning.
+Clinton also called Fay's punishment "extreme" and "mistaken", as well as pressuring the Singapore government to grant Fay clemency from caning.
 Two dozen United States senators signed a letter to the Singapore government also appealing for clemency.

-From the Singapore government

-The Singapore government stood its ground.

-Nevertheless, on May 4th that year, the Singapore government reduced the severity of both sentences out of consideration for President Clinton as it valued the good historical relations between the two countries.
-Fay was caned on May 5th, 1994, at the Queenstown Remand Centre.

 Aftermath

-After his release from prison in June 1994, Fay returned to the United States to live with his biological father.
-He gave several television interviews, including one with his American lawyer on CNN with Larry King on June 29th, 1994, in which he admitted taking road signs but denied vandalizing cars.
+Fay served two months and 21 days of his four-month prison sentence at Queenstown Remand Prison before being released early for good behavior on 21 June 1994.
+He returned to the United States to live with his father.
+He gave several television interviews, including one with his American lawyer on CNN with Larry King on 29 June 1994, in which he admitted taking road signs but denied vandalising cars.
 While he did not detail his experience, he said that he was "ill-treated" at times during questioning, but had shaken hands with the caning operative after his four strokes had been administered and the prison guards when he was released.
+He stated that the caning had left him with scars on both buttocks.
+He was invited to spend the summer of 1994 on a kibbutz in Israel.

 Several months after returning to the United States, Fay suffered burns to his hands and face after a butane incident.
 He was subsequently admitted to the Hazelden rehabilitation program for butane abuse.
 He said that sniffing butane "made [him] forget what happened in Singapore."
 In 1996, he was cited in Florida for a number of violations, including careless driving, reckless driving, not reporting a crash, and having an open bottle of alcohol in a car.
-Later, in 1998, still in Florida, Fay was arrested for possession of marijuana and drug paraphernalia, charges to which he confessed but was acquitted because of technical errors in his arrest.
+Later, in 1998, Fay was arrested for possession of marijuana and drug paraphernalia, charges to which he confessed but was acquitted because of technical errors in his arrest.

-In June 2010, Fay's case was recalled in international news, after another foreigner in Singapore, Swiss national Oliver Fricker, was sentenced to five months in jail and three strokes of the cane for trespassing a rail depot to vandalise a metro train that is a part of the country's Mass Rapid Transit.
+In June 2010, Fay's case was recalled in international news, after another foreigner in Singapore, Swiss national Oliver Fricker, was sentenced to five months in jail and three strokes of the cane for trespassing a rail depot to vandalise a train of the Mass Rapid Transit.